marticliment/ElevenClock/README.md

 ## Translating ElevenClock to other languages
- Please see [TRANSLATING.md](https://github.com/martinet101/ElevenClock/blob/main/TRANSLATION.md) for more info
+In order to translate ElevenClock to other languages or to update an old translation, please see [TRANSLATING.md](https://github.com/martinet101/ElevenClock/blob/main/TRANSLATION.md) for more info

 ### Currently Supported languages